 All adults in our community have a responsibility to look out for children and keep them safe.
 An important early step if you’re worried about a child is to contact the Advice and Referral Line.

 A staff member will be available to talk through your concerns and explore what can be done to help.

 The Strategy is the first step towards thinking about a ‘wellbeing economy’ in Tasmania.
 Where the economic growth of our State, is intrinsically linked with the wellbeing of Tasmanians, underpinned by the support and initiatives to achieve this.
 This Strategy is Government’s continued response to providing children and young people with what they need to grow and thrive, but we know it takes more than just the efforts of government.
 It takes supportive and nurturing families and environments.

 An Act to provide for background checking and registration of people who work with vulnerable people and for related purposes

-The fifth West Tamar Youth Strategy (2020-2022) has been developed to provide a relevant, forward thinking and responsive strategic framework, supporting Council’s vision ‘to create an inclusive community where people want to live, work and invest.’
-(Strategic Plan 2018 – 2028 on Council’s website).
+The sixth West Tamar Youth Strategy (2023-2026) has been developed to provide an innovative, 'out of the box' and engaging strategic framework to serve the young people of the West Tamar, supporting Council’s vision 'to create an inclusive community where people want to live, work and invest.'